With data thinking to user-oriented data science

 Data Thinking combines data science with the proven innovation method Design Thinking.

-DATA SCIENCE: An interdisciplinary science that deals with extracting knowledge from data.
+Data science: An interdisciplinary science that deals with extracting knowledge from data.

-DESIGN THINKING: A creative process for finding ideas and solutions that is user-oriented.
+Design thinking: A creative process for finding ideas and solutions that is user-oriented.

-DATA THINKING: The creative development of user-oriented data science use cases with high business potential.
+Data thinking: The creative development of user-oriented data science use cases with high business potential.

 By using design thinking methods within data science projects, the focus is on the user and the development of a data-driven solution that meets their needs right from the start of the project.